 A study of works by representative African-American writers from the mid-19th century to the present in their cultural and social contexts.
 The course will cover a variety of genres.
-Prerequisites: ENGL 203 or permission of instructor.
+Prerequisites: ENGL 203.
 Credits: 4(4-0) Offered every spring